History of The Thornhill Veterinary Clinic

-Thornhill Veterinary Clinic (also known as Thornhill Animal Hospital) is proud to be the oldest animal hospital in Thornhill!
+Thornhill Veterinary Clinic is proud to be the oldest animal hospital in Thornhill!

 We are located on Center Street in the Thornhill, Vaughan area, which is one of Toronto's oldest and most vibrant suburbs.
 The area is named for Benjamin Thorne, a businessman who moved to the area in 1820 and set up a number of businesses including a sawmill, a grist mill and a tannery.